He likes it, I don't. What now?

 Sexual partnerships -- good ones, anyway -- are about a process of exploring and learning each of our unique bodies, desires and responses.
 That process is always ongoing, both individually and in relationships, because sexuality tends to be fluid are rarely stays the same for a whole lifetime or partnership for anyone, especially over years or decades.
 And that process should actually be pretty fun and exciting: it's never a drag to learn about something we're passionate about.

-Since we have a LOT of information already here about female-bodied anatomy and sexual response, I don't want to reinvent the wheel.
-At the bottom of this page, I'm going to include a few links to help fill you in more on how the majority of women do NOT reach orgasm via intercourse or other kinds of vaginal entry alone, on why, physiologically, many women don't feel much or anything just by having fingers or something else inside their vaginas, and on why that doesn't mean anything is wrong with you or women on the whole.
-But the long-story short is: a) much of our vaginas (not our vulvas) don't have a lot of sensory nerve endings, b) feeling a lot of sensation in and around the vagina -- when we do -- usually has a lot to do with how turned on we are and what other kinds of sexual activity besides that has gone on or is going on, and c) a lot of people's ideas about what things or body parts are "supposed" to be enjoyable for female-bodied people are incorrect or incomplete, and often based in fantasy or myth.
+Since we have a LOT of information already here about vaginal anatomy and sexual response, I don't want to reinvent the wheel.
+At the bottom of this page, I'm going to include a few links to help fill you in more on how the majority of people with vaginas do NOT reach orgasm via intercourse or other kinds of vaginal entry alone, on why, physiologically, many people with vaginas don't feel much or anything just by having fingers or something else inside their vaginas, and on why that doesn't mean anything is wrong with you or them on the whole.
+But the long-story short is: a) much of our vaginas (not our vulvas) don't have a lot of sensory nerve endings, b) feeling a lot of sensation in and around the vagina -- when we do -- usually has a lot to do with how turned on we are and what other kinds of sexual activity besides that has gone on or is going on, and c) a lot of people's ideas about what things or body parts are "supposed" to be enjoyable for people with vaginas are incorrect or incomplete, and often based in fantasy or myth.
 As well, often in order to experience a lot of genital sensitivity, we have to start any genital sexual activity already feeling very aroused, not start unaroused and only try and become aroused with genital stimulation.

 Right now, you know one thing that works for you with your own masturbation.
 That's a great starting point, and something to share with partners so that when you're having genital sex, you and they can incorporate that into your sex and also build off of that.
 In other words, chances are good that over time, there will be more than one specific way or thing you can do that feels very good to you.
 It may be that when you or a partner are doing what works with a palm on your external clitoris, and add other activities, the other activities start to feel a whole lot more interesting and exciting.
 It may be that you discover other similar kinds of pressure in the same area expand your horizons.
 It may be the WAY he's putting fingers in your vagina isn't what feels good, and that you two need to experience with how fast or slow he's doing that, how gently or aggressively, at what angle, in what position, with what curvature of his fingers.
 It may be that once you start talking about all of this, also accepting your body and the way you respond is not a problem, but just how your body and sexuality is right now in this regard, you can learn, alone or with a partner, more of what you enjoy you didn't even know about.
 It may also be that once you open the channels of communication, and your partner can find out about what to do that you actually like, it's a lot easier for you to get a lot more excited and aroused, you even find you DO like fingers inside your vagina when you're getting other things you like.
 Or not, and it's okay if you don't.
 None of us has to like everything: no one kind of sex is ever required.